 While Puerto Vallarta is a great destination year-round thanks to its tropical climate, certain times of the year offer the best weather and fewer crowds.

-The peak season runs from October to April, with warm temperatures and plenty of sunshine.
+The peak season runs from October to April, with plenty of sunshine but manageable warm temperatures, and no rain.
+This is also the busiest time in Vallarta.

 Puerto Vallarta experiences two main seasons: